MaastrichtU-IDS/d2s-docs/docs/services-utilities.md

 ## Jupyter notebooks

-Deploy a Jupyter notebook over your RDF knowledge graph.
-The proposed deployment comes with various libraries for data science and RDF pre-installed.
+Deploy a Jupyter notebook over your RDF knowledge graph to  easily start querying it through the HTTP OpenAPI or SPARQL endpoint  using Python or R.

+The proposed deployment comes with example queries to start with, and various libraries for data science and RDF pre-installed.

 ```shell
 d2s start notebook